fasteddy516/SimplySerial/README.md

 # Contributing

-  If you have questions, problems, feature requests, etc. please post them to the [Issues section on Github](https://github.com/fasteddy516/SimplySerial/issues).
+  If you have questions, problems, feature requests, etc. please post them to the [Issues section on GitHub](https://github.com/fasteddy516/SimplySerial/issues).
 If you would like to contribute, please let me know.
-I have already put some "enhancement requests" in the Github Issues section with some ideas for improvements, most of which were either beyond my limited C#/Windows programming knowledge, or required more time than I had available!
+I have already put some "enhancement requests" in the GitHub Issues section with some ideas for improvements, most of which were either beyond my limited C#/Windows programming knowledge, or required more time than I had available!

 # Acknowledgements